viur-framework/viur-ignite/README.md

 ---

 ## Contribution guidelines
-* Available for use under the GPL-3.0 license
+* Available for use under the MIT license

 ---